Why We Fell in Love With Our 1920 Beach Cottage

 Puget Sound view at sunset

 As empty nesters, we didn’t need a big house anymore.
-What we really wanted was a place that felt peaceful and full of character.
+What we really wanted was a place that felt peaceful, full of character, and connected to the kind of lifestyle we loved most.

-We may not be directly on the water, but we own the beach rights across the road, and that makes all the difference.
+We may not be directly on the water, but we do own the beach rights across the road, and that makes all the difference.
+Having access to the bay feels like an extension of our home, and it’s one of the reasons we fell in love with this place so quickly.

 kayak ride in front of old barn